jasonjgeiger/theplan/career/iteration-3.md

 # Themes
 ## Learn more
-- Find a career opportunities could drive passion
+- Find career opportunities that could drive passion
-- The history or AI
+- The history of AI / find the design connection
-- Design and AI
+- What is being done now with design and AI
 - Design systems - use and creation

 ## Smarter not harder